-Moreover, placing one or both hands in your pockets in Vietnam is seen as arrogance and an absence of respect to the opposite.
+Moreover, placing one or both hands in your pockets in Vietnam is seen as arrogance and an absence of reference to the opposite.

 If you want to understand everything about doing business in Vietnam, simply take a look at our guidelines on How to start a business in Vietnam as a foreigner.

-Below are some Vietnam’s business etiquette you should take into consideration:
+Below is some of Vietnam’s business etiquette you should take into consideration:

 Dining in Vietnam includes many dishes on the table and you will share those dishes with your business partners.

-Normally in a business dinner, the best dish would be given to the guests to try first.
+Normally at a business dinner, the best dish would be given to the guests to try first.

 You should not make noise by tapping the chopsticks on the bowl as it implies impoliteness.